Xceptance/xlt-documentation/content/en/load-testing/Manual/040-installation.md

 ## Installation

+The XLT archive can either be obtained from the [Xceptance website](https://www.xceptance.com/en/xlt/download.html) or from Xceptance's custom Maven-compatible repository (see [below](#maven)) which allows users of Maven and Ivy to conveniently integrate XLT and all of its dependencies into their build processes.

 Unzip the XLT archive to a file system location of your choice.
 The root directory is part of the archive, so you don’t need to create it separately.
 XLT supports spaces in the path; however, it's easier to code tests when the path is free of them.

 Copy the license file to the directory `<XLT>/config`.
 Make sure the executable directory of your Java installation is listed in your PATH environment variable so that the XLT start scripts can find the JVM runtime.

 ### Maven

-The XLT archive can either be obtained from the Xceptance website or from Xceptance's custom Maven-compatible repository which allows users of Maven and Ivy to conveniently integrate XLT and all of its dependencies into their build processes.

 ```xml
 <repositories>